jdom1824/Unlocking-UTXO-transactional-patterns/README.md

   <em>Fig 3.
 Visual representation of the distribution of Ethereum transaction sizes, using data from 348,506,740 transactions.</em>
 </p>

+***Analysis on the Storage Cost in Transactional Patterns of the UTXO Model***

+After defining the 'spent by' relation and the transactional patterns along with their metrics, we analyzed the storage requirements for each of the transferring, merging, and splitting patterns.

+**Requirements and Setup**

+To replicate these experiments, Python 3 or higher is required, along with the Pandas, Numpy, Collections, and Matplotlib libraries.
+Additionally, access to the Harvard database parts is necessary.

+**Source code**

+The original source code for the algorithms can be found [here](https://github.com/jdom1824/Unlocking-UTXO-transactional-patterns/blob/main/Examples/Points/points.py) and [here](https://github.com/jdom1824/Unlocking-UTXO-transactional-patterns/blob/main/Examples/Torta/Torta_G.py).

+**Results**

 ## Contributing
 We welcome contributions from the community!
 If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request.
 Your contributions will help advance the research in transactional patterns for blockchain technology.